joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 | Speed Limit 130 km/h | Road work |
 | Priority road        | Yield |

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly guess 1 of the 5 traffic signs, which gives an accuracy of 20%.
+Two of the images in the custom set, the `Speed limit 130km/h` and `Priority road` were expected to be falsely predicted as the first does not exist in the test set and the second is not of good quality for the model.
+However the model did list the correct label in the top 5 softmaxes for 4 of the images.
+I think this is quite good concidering the quality of the images.

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+#### 3. Describe how certain the model is when predicting on each of the five new images

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the last cell of the Ipython notebook.
 ##### Bumpy road (label 22)

 For the Bumpy road (label 22) image, the model is very sure that this is a slippery road sign (probability of 0.999), however this does not match the actual sign and probably due to the quality of the image other sign probabilities are not even concidered.